Therapeutic Boarding Schools in Raymore, Missouri

 Though Seeking Therapeutic Boarding Schools in Raymore, Missouri, Please Consider Kansas City Girls Academy, a Therapeutic Boarding School that Only Enrolls Girls Who are Struggling with School, Emotions, or Misbehavior.

 Counter to therapeutic boarding schools in Raymore, Missouri, Kansas City Girls Academy is designed to work with struggling teens who are spiraling out of control or showing lack of motivation, anger, self-harm, dropping grades, or discord with family and others.
-As a nonprofit therapeutic boarding school, Kansas City Girls Academy is cheaper and than other residential treatment centers in Raymore, Missouri.
+As a nonprofit therapeutic boarding school, Kansas City Girls Academy is cheaper than other residential treatment centers in Raymore, Missouri.

 Mainly designed to be a therapeutic boarding school, Kansas City Girls Academy is also a boarding schools that boasts a strong program academically, with fully equipped school facilities and qualified teachers on campus every day.
 Course work is transferable back to the child’s home school and diplomas are awarded to teens who graduate while they are still in Kansas City Girls Academy.
 Their dedication to helping girls grow behaviorally, spiritually, and in character is in addition to their desire to providing troubled girls with a quality education.